 Venue: Fortnum & Mason, London

-Dates: This workshop will run for five days from Monday 24th August 2020 to Friday 28th August 2020.
+Dates: This workshop ran for five days from Monday 24th August 2020 to Friday 28th August 2020.

 Creative Dimension Trust tutor Rian Kanduth has over thirty years’ practice and experience in the field of conservation and gilding, with a special expertise in all aspects of gilding from water gilding to oil gilding and Verré Eglomisé.
 A graduate of the City and Guilds of London Art School with a degree in Conservation and Restoration, Rian is now the gilding tutor for both the Historical Carving and the Conservation courses at the school.
 Rian has managed and been involved in numerous prestigious projects in both the private and public sectors, including The National Trust, English Heritage, The Mercers Company, Merton College Cambridge, Victoria & Albert Museum, St Georges Bloomsbury, St Alfreges Greenwich, The Seven Dials Covent Garden, Stoke Park, Chateau De Moncla, France and ICON.
 Rian is a Brother of the Art Workers Guild and affiliated with ICON, Society of Gilders, and Museums Association.

 Transferable Skills and Future Careers